Attractions

 Tysnes school museum

-The Tysnes school museum is located in Solheimsdalen.
+The Tysnes school museum (Tysnes skulemuseum) is located in Solheimsdalen.
 The school building dates back to 1896 and contains a great classic class room, teacher accommodation and outbuildings.
 Original desks and fixtures are on display, and the musem has also collected school materials and objects from the whole municipality from the time the village school was in operation.

-Guided tour on request to Hans Tore Brekke: 481 48 282/htbrekke@gmail.com.
+Guided tour on request to Hans Tore Brekke:

-Pyrite mine in Selvågen
+The pyrite mine in Selvågen

 One of the most spectacular marble mines in Sunnhordland, where a layer of marble has been excavated in an underground mine, probably dating back to the 17th century.
 There are several entrances to the mine, and you will find it very spectacular to stand inside and look out towards the sea.